Quori-Robot/quori_ros/src/quori_description/README.md

   - `ramsis/base_link` - The root of the RAMSIS kinematic tree (**Note: This is the root when using both Quori and the RAMSIS base**).
   - `ramsis/base_laser_scanner` - The frame for the RAMSIS-mounted 2D LIDAR.

+## Quori + RAMSIS URDF (`urdf/quori.xacro`)

+This URDF contains all joints and links from both `quori_standalone.xacro` and `ramsis_standalone.xacro`.
+This URDF file should be used in the default configuration where Quori is mounted on top of the RAMSIS base.